Task Avoidance Is Not a Behaviour Problem: The Cognitive

 This creates task aversion (Skinner, 1953).
 Learners then avoid tasks, associating them with unpleasantness.
 Avoidance occurs even before learners think about the task's demands (Thorndike, 1911).
 The initial issue grows, making things worse (Pavlov, 1927).

 The core principle is this: "Do problem 1.
 Just problem 1."
-Once the student begins, working memory load redistributes.
-The unresolved goal of the whole task is replaced by the active execution of a specific step.
-The student is no longer planning; they are doing.
-That shift relieves the most demanding component of the initiation process.
+Once the learner begins, working memory load shifts.
+The open goal of the whole task is replaced by one clear step.
+The learner is no longer planning; they are doing, which reduces the hardest part of task initiation.

 In practice, this principle applies across subjects.
 For reading comprehension, instead of "Read the passage and answer the questions," try "Read just the first paragraph.
 Stop there."
 For extended writing, instead of "Write your essay introduction," try "Write your first sentence.
 It can start with the title."
 For science, instead of "Plan and write your method section," try "Write just what materials you would need."
 In maths, instead of presenting problems 1 through 20, direct attention to a single problem with the specific numbers already identified.